yugabyte/yugabyte-db/docs/content/latest/develop/ecosystem-integrations/kairosdb.md

     weight: 573
 ---

 [KairosDB](http://kairosdb.github.io/) is a Java-based time-series metrics API that leverages Cassandra as it's underlying distributed database.
-This page shows how it can be integrated with YugaByte DB's Cassandra API.
+This page shows how it can be integrated with YugaByte DB's Cassandra-compatible YCQL API.

 ## 1. Start Local Cluster